mikejac/node-red-contrib-google-smarthome/README.md

 party services (other than Google) that can go offline, charge you, or leak your data.

 What this module does NOT do:
+- It is not a cloud-hosted solution that you just install and it works.
+You host a publicly accessible service on your own hardware.
+It can be difficult to set up.
+And you do this at your own risk.
 - It does not talk to your physical devices.
 It only provides virtual devices in Node-RED.
 It's up to you to pass commands from the virtual to the physical devices.
 - It is not an interface to Google devices (like Nest Thermostats, Nest Cams, etc.).